smallbigcake/CybersecurityStudy/CISSP/domain/1-security-and-risk-management.md

 In security, a **risk** is the potential for negative impact on the organization, its goals or objectives, or its assets (including people, systems, and data) due to a threat exploiting a vulnerability.

+##### Inherent Risk
+Inherent risk is the level of natural, native, or default risk that exists in an environment, system, or product prior to any risk management efforts being performed.
+Inherent risk can exist due to the supply chain, developer operations, design and architecture of a system, or the knowledge and skill base of an organization.
+Inherent risk is also known as initial risk or starting risk.
+This is the risk that is identified by the risk assessment process.

+##### Residual Risk
+Once safeguards, security controls, and countermeasures are implemented, the risk that remains is known as residual risk.
+Residual risk consists of threats to specific assets against which upper management chooses not to implement a response.
+In other words, residual risk is the risk that management has chosen to accept rather than mitigate.
+In most cases, the presence of residual risk indicates that the cost/benefit analysis showed that the available safeguards were not cost-effective deterrents.

+##### Total Risk
+Total risk is the amount of risk an organization would face if no safeguards were implemented.

+##### Controls Gap
+The controls gap is the amount of risk that is reduced by implementing safeguards.

+> threats * vulnerabilities * asset value = total risk

+> total risk – controls gap = residual risk

 #### Threats

 A threat is a negative event that can lead to an undesired outcome, such as damage to, or loss of, an asset.
 A threat is posed by a **threat actor**, which is a person or entity that is capable of intentionally or accidentally compromising an asset’s security.
 As security professionals, threats are the people and events that we work to protect our information and systems from.